The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 As stated by Finextra, 41% of the 442 European banks part of a survey failed to meet the March 2019 deadline.
 They could not provide a testing environment to third-party service providers.

-This six month testing period before the September deadline was seen as critical for them to test the APIs that will connect them to banks and also key to pilot new services.
+Before the September deadline, this six month testing period was seen as critical for them to test the APIs that will connect them to banks and key to pilot new services.

 At MONEY 2020 in June 2019, several speakers pointed out that some banks and financial providers were clearly dragging their feet in handing over data to customers, arguing about their compliance and risk scenarios.